vikramsvdd/IISc_Project_Smartphone-Flashlight_VLC_Transmitter/Results/Readme.md

-In the First pic , i used handler to introduce a delay.
+In the First pic , i used handler to introduce a delay, whereas in the Second pic, i used a Timeunit.sleep (a thread likely to handle a delay)
+As obvious, the 1st pic has a better performance compared to the second !